 6. Why do you want this job?

 The interviewer is looking for you to tell them why you’ve chosen them over other companies.
-Refer to the job description as that is what initially interested you.
-Relate their expectations for the role to your skills and experience.
+Refer to the job description and relate their expectations for the role to your skills and experience.
 This is a great time to exercise any knowledge you have about the company.

 7. What are your goals for the future?